Circular Sock Knitting Machine Society Bylaws

 Section 12.09 Web Site

-The Society shall maintain an Internet Website.
+The Society shall maintain a website.